 A great, if not fantastic remake of an old classic.
 A must try for any diehard Command and Conquer fan, and especially now that part of the Win8 problem has been circumvented.

 Very well designed mod.
-It captures the original feel of Tiberian Dawn and with the Tiberian Sun Engine.
-Also having an original and enhanced game choice caters to all players. well done
+It captures the original feel of Tiberian Dawn and Red Alert.
+The addition of all four factions with working AI is a very tedious task to implement within TS and the mod developers should be commended.
+Also having an original and enhanced game choice is a nice addition.

 I love the mod for TS it bring the TD feeling ande the tow modes is amazing.
 Good work. ;)

 Best of the best of the best among the best clasics brought by best team.